aymenhafeez/aymenhafeez.github.io/_posts/2025-04-14-nvim-telescope.md

 [ctrlp.vim](https://github.com/ctrlpvim/ctrlp.vim) and
 [fzf.vim](https://github.com/junegunn/fzf.vim), and they're really good projects, too.
 The main reason I prefer Telescope, however, is that it feels like it could be a built-in Neovim feature.
-Let me explain.

 Fzf.vim is an amazing fuzzy finder and I used it for a long time before migrating to Telescope.
 However, it isn't really a Vim plugin, as it